edwardsync/edwardsync.github.io/content/post/hello-edwardsync.md

 ## Intro & How to Use

-Here is a short video explaining what this tool is and demonstrating how to use it:
+Here is a short video explaining what this tool is and demonstrating how to install and use it:

 {{< youtube 0CcRNSWg7co >}}

 ## How to install

 1. Method 1:

-install zxp from adobe exchange, and install context menu tool from [Here](#how-to-install).
+install zxp from adobe exchange, and install context menu tool from [Here](https://github.com/edwardsync/edwardsync-releases/releases/tag/latest).